Superstring amplitudes from BCJ numerators at one loop: Structure of one-loop superstring amplitude

 We note that the expression \eqref{eq:assumpq0} is a natural one-loop generalisation of a tree-level relation.
 The tree-level relation is an equality, not a limit.
 Its right-hand side has neither $\ell_\mu$ nor the pair of `loop punctures' $\sigma_\pm$; instead, a pair of (arbitrarily chosen) `particle punctures' plays the analogous role, say $\sigma_1$ and $\sigma_n$.
 At tree level, the relation was observed in string theory \cite{Mafra:2011kj,Mafra:2011nv} and in the scattering equations (CHY) formalism of field theory \cite{Cachazo:2013iea}; see also \cite{Azevedo:2018dgo,He:2018pol,He:2019drm,Mafra:2022wml,Huang:2016tag,Schlotterer:2016cxa}.
 A crucial point is that the numerators $N$ are identified with the field-theory BCJ numerators.
 This is also what we expect at one loop in view of \eqref{eq:assumpq0}.
 To be more precise, we expect that the super-Yang-Mills theory (SYM) limit of the open superstring \eqref{eq:Ao} and the supergravity (SUGRA) limit of closed superstring \eqref{eq:Ac} lead, respectively, to the field-theory BCJ representation \cite{Bern:2010ue}

 In these expressions, $\Gamma_{n,3}^{(1)}$ is the set of distinct $n$-point trivalent one-loop diagrams, $1/{D_\gamma}$ is the set of massless propagators for a given diagram, and $c_\gamma$ is the colour factor for a given diagram in SYM.
-The $n$-gon diagrams (where all $n$ external particles are directly attached to the loop) are `master diagrams', and they are identified with the numerators in \eqref{eq:assumpq0}, with $\ell$ flowing between $\rho(n)$ and $\rho(1)$.
-All other trivalent diagrams are obtained from linear combinations of master diagrams.
-For instance, an $(n-1)$-gon with massive corner 12 is obtained as
+The $n$-gon diagrams (where all $n$ external particles are directly attached to the loop) are `master diagrams', and their numerators are identified with those in \eqref{eq:assumpq0}, with $\ell$ flowing between $\rho(n)$ and $\rho(1)$.
+The numerators of all other trivalent diagrams are obtained from linear combinations of master numerators.
+For instance, an $(n-1)$-gon with massive corner 12 has the numerator

 which is represented pictorially in Figure 1.